InfuseAI/primehub-site/docs/quickstart/primehub.md

   ![](assets/quickstart_create_notebook.png)

-3. Wait the notebook spwan.
+3. Wait for the notebook spawn.
 When the notebook is ready, you will be redirected to the notebook with prepared example notenook.

   ![](assets/quickstart_notebook_spwaning.png)